erendirek/solutions-architect-sim/docs/gameplay.md

 1. **Select and Place Services**: Drag a service icon from the left panel to the canvas
 2. **Move Services**: Drag placed services with the left mouse button to reposition them
+3. **Remove Services**: Drag a service back to the left panel to remove it
-3. **Create Connections**: Right-click on a service, then right-click on another service to create a connection
+4. **Create Connections**: Right-click on a service, then right-click on another service to create a connection
+5. **Remove Connections**: Right-click on an existing connection to remove it
-4. **Validate**: Click the "Validate Architecture" button to check your solution
+6. **Validate**: Click the "Validate Architecture" button to check your solution

 ## Game Modes